quasar1357/24_IN_P1/Java_SyntaxGuide/12_Enums.md

 ```

-Identifiers that do not need further specification can be defined in a more simple way:
+Identifiers that do not need further specification can be defined in a more **simple way**:

 ```java
 public enum AnEnumName {